cliffjsgit/class4-slides/slides.md

 #!/usr/bin/env python3

 # Exercise 10.10
 #
-# Grading Guidelines:
-# - No answer variable is needed.
-Grading script will call function.
-# - Function "in_bisect" should return the index in list where the word was
-# found
-#
 # 1. To check whether a word is in the word list, you could use the in operator,
 # but it would be slow because it searches through the words in order.
 Because